-This edition was published by ROC on August 7, 2007 in paperback and has 338 pages.
+This urban fantasy is a paperback edition that was published by ROC on August 7, 2007 and has 338 pages.

 Second in the Greywalker urban fantasy series set in Seattle and revolving around a private investigator who can walk between worlds.